How to be a Good Airbnb Guest

 Being a good guest continues past the check-in.
 Once you have done so, and if your host is present, take the time to ask for a list of the rules and even a tour of the place.
 It might seem superfluous, yet taking this time to do so will help you know the layout so that you don’t go into anywhere you’re not allowed and know where everything is located.
 This is also the time to ask for any local recommendations.
 Hosts love to tell their guests about their favorite spots so ask away!

-Get to Know Your Host and Other Guests, if There’s a Common Space
+Get to Know Your Host and Any Other Airbnb Guest, if There’s a Common Space

 One of the best strengths of Airbnb, that is not replicated by many other companies, lies in that it allows for travelers and locals to get to meet, learn, and even form friendships in ways that no other setting or hotel arrangements can provide.
 Our hosts during our first visit in Vancouver were so friendly and interesting that we’ve ended up forming a friendship that has lasted for years.
 We’ve also had many hosts invite us back to look after a space or their animals after connecting with us during our stay.
 At the very least, you will have taken the time to learn about your host and other travelers, and it may open your eyes to new ideas and points of view.